truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 ---
 title: "Setting Up Static IPs"
 description: "This article provides instructions on setting up a network interface static IP address."
-weight: 10
+weight: 45
 tags:
 - scalenetwork
 - scaleinterface
+- scalestaticip
 ---

 {{< toc >}}

-This article provides instructions to set up a static IP address for a new interface or to change the main interface from a DHCP assigned to a manually-entered static IP address, DNS nameservers and default gateway.
+This article provides instructions on setting up a network interface with a static IP address or changing the main interface from a DHCP-assigned to a manually-entered static IP address.
+You must know the DNS name server and default gateway addresses for your IP address.

 {{< hint danger >}}
 **Disruptive Change!**